hchasey/guides/README.md

 * "Prefer" indicates a better option and its alternative to watch out for.
 * "Use" is a positive instruction.

+If you disagree with a guideline, open an issue on the guides repo rather than debating it.
+In the meantime, apply the guideline.

 Contributing
 ------------